stejf/thesis/SHC/README.txt

-For SHC:

 = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = =
 Significance for Hierarchical Clustering (SHC) simulation code Original author: Patrick Kimes (patrick.kimes@gmail.com) Edited by: Steve Fayek (steve.fayek20@imperial.ac.uk) = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = =

-This directory contains four folders:
+This directory contains three folders:
+    * checks_gaussianity_nsim	: code used for experiments to justify the use of gaussian-approximated p-values, and the use of Nsim=100 instead of 1000
+    * hpc_submission_scripts	: main submission script which results in text file outputs; second script to parse output
+    * simulations		: contains the following:
     	* pkgSHC/        : code/ documentation implementing the SHC procedure,
     	* sims/          : code used for the simulations presented in the paper
+        * excel_outputs/ : excel files with output used to obtain tables in project

+Relevant comments:
     = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = =
-    * pkgSHC/ directory
+    * pkgSHC/ folder

     The "pkgSHC/" directory is structured similar to a traditional R package, and may be loaded from the R command line by: